marijadimitrijevic1/Software-Testing-Bootcamp-Projects-Java-Selenium-Katalon-Studio/README.md

 - TestNG
 - Katalon Studio

-### Installation
+### Installation Steps
 1. Clone the repository.
-2. Import the project into your IDE.
+2. Import the project into your Integrated Development Environment (IDE).
-3. Resolve any dependencies (such as Selenium, TestNG).
+3. Resolve any dependencies, such as Selenium and TestNG.

 ### Running Tests
-To run the tests, navigate to the test classes and execute them either individually or collectively using TestNG.
+To execute the tests, navigate to the appropriate test classes and run them using TestNG, either individually or as a group.

 ## Usage
-The tests are designed to validate various functionalities of The Internet and CURA Healthcare Service websites.
-They use a data-driven testing approach, fetching data from an Excel file to simulate different user scenarios.
+The tests are designed to verify the functionalities of The Internet and CURA Healthcare Service websites.
+They utilize a data-driven testing methodology, which involves pulling data from an Excel file to replicate various user scenarios.